-For those who wish to incorporate Community-based Service Learning (CbSL) into their Discover or Explore classes, over and above participation in Chicago Quarter Service Day, the Steans Center welcomes the opportunity to collaborate with you on course design and in-person and remote community partnerships.
-Steans can also assist you in selecting resources like the Online Community Engagement (OCE) Resource Guide and Live Recorded Events, which support opportunities for your course to learn from, dialogue with, and take action alongside community partners involved in the social justice issues of our times.
+For those who wish to incorporate Community-based Service Learning (CbSL) into their Discover or Explore classes, over and above participation in Chicago Quarter Service Day, the Steans Center welcomes the opportunity to collaborate on course design and in-person and remote community partnerships.
+Service-Learning is a teaching method that may be integrated into any DePaul course.
+At DePaul, we conceptualize Academic Service Learning (ASL) as a pedagogical tool intentionally integrating relevant and meaningful service with the community, academic learning, and civic learning.
+The Steans Center offers many pathways to community engagement for faculty members, students, and community partners, including: